Improving the Safety of the Brazilian Buttlift with Dr. Kenneth Hughes

 Include risk of fat embolism and surgical alternatives in the informed consent process

-The most important point rather to this discussion is to keep the tip of the cannula away from larger vessels.
-This can only be assured by injected under the skin so that the tip can be visualized at all times.
+The most important point relevant to this discussion is to keep the tip of the cannula away from larger vessels.
+This can only be assured by injecting under the skin so that the tip can be visualized at all times.
 This is Dr. Hughes's method of performing the procedure.
 This can be viewed on youtube as well.

 Additional research is being conducted in the form of more anatomic studies, dye studies are being performed.
 In addition, the autopsy results are being catalogued for all of the deaths that have occurred throughout the world.
 Once those results are finalized, a comprehensive set of guidelines should be forthcoming.